RGx01/home-assistant-Solax-Zappi-Octopus-Control/README.md

 * Manages the inverter behaviour when Zappi is plugged/unplugged/charging.
 * Exports Solax battery on demand or daily during offpeak periods down to 20% SoC.
 * Creates Events that can be notified with 5005.
-* By selecting "Full Octopus Control" in the UI, as soon as an EV is plugged in Octopus should provide a dispatch.
+* By selecting "Full Octopus Control" in the UI, as soon as an EV is plugged in Octopus should provide a schedule.
-* By selecting "Solar Export Priority" in the UI, Zappi won't be controlled by Octopus until the sun is below a configurable elevation.
+* By selecting "Solar Export Priority" in the UI, Zappi won't get an Octopus schedule until the sun is below a configurable elevation.
-* If neither "Full Octopus Control" or "Solar Export Priority" is on then Octopus won't start control until a configured time.
+* If neither "Full Octopus Control" or "Solar Export Priority" is on then Octopus won't get a schedule until the configured time.
+* Zappi always in ECO+ Mode (when connected).
+This allows excess solar to charge EV.
 * "Intelligent Charge Target" amount of energy % of car battery size to be dispatched by Octopus.
 * "Intelligent Target Time" target EV ready time.
 * "Intelligent Smart Charge" Indicates if Octopus is in control of charging (leave alone and let automation work)